 Intended for students who have learned the basics of operating a camera, developing their own black and white film, and printing photographs, and who are ready to improve both their technical skills and the artistic content of their work.
 This intensive three-week workshop meets all day, every weekday, as students pursue variety of photographic projects in the studio, lab and outdoors.
 Individual work supplemented with lectures, slide shows and group critiques.
 May Term.
 Prerequisite: ART 235.
 (A-AP) (AY)

 Further experience in weaving, dyeing and textile design.
 Students pursue individual directions in their work.
 Includes readings, discussions, research on contemporary weaving, the role of the handmade in the 21st century, and frequent group critiques of student work.
 Prerequisite: ART 245.
 (A-AP)

 *ART 382 ARTISTS IN FILM (3 credits)

 Movies about artists are a genre like any other — there are some beautiful examples, some dreadful ones and many in between.
 This course will examine the ways in which artists are and have been pictured to the movie-going public.
 It will not be limited to visual artists only, and it will not necessarily be limited to biopics of actual artists — there are many good films about fictional artists.
 Also listed as FILM 382.
 Prerequisite: Sophomore standing or above, Earlham Seminar I. (A-TH)

 ART 400 CERAMICS III (4 credits)

-An advanced level studio experience, intended for students who have completed at least two semesters of work in ceramics.
-Parallels the class in Ceramics II, with students pursuing similar work on a more advanced level and defining more advanced individualized studio projects and subjects for research.
+An advanced level studio experience intended for students who have completed at least two semesters of work in ceramics.
+It parallels Ceramics II, with students investigating pursuits at a more advanced level by researching and defining individualized studio projects.
 Prerequisite: ART 300.

 ART 401 CERAMICS IV (4 credits)